mmzsource/tankbattle/README.md

 The running environment minimally contains:

 - 1 server
-- 1 (big) screen rendering a playgound
+- 1 (big) screen with a game-master client rendering one playgound
 - 2 REST API clients
 - a network connecting the server and clients